Black taxis challenge U.S. car service Uber for streets of London

 Behind the debate over what constitutes a taximeter, Uber has touched a raw nerve in London because it brings home the threat to one of the city’s most visible trades from technological advances.

-First introduced as motorized competitors to the horse-drawn carriage in 1897 under Queen Victoria, there are now over 25,000 hackney carriage taxis in London making more than 300,000 trips each day.
+First introduced as motorised competitors to the horse-drawn carriage in 1897 under Queen Victoria, there are now over 25,000 hackney carriage taxis in London making more than 300,000 trips each day.

-The cabs, which are now made by China’s Zhejiang Geely Holding Group [GEELY.UL], can be flagged down on the street and use a meter to calculate fares while London’s 44,000 minicabs must be pre-booked with a set fare and destination.
+The cabs, which are now made by China’s Zhejiang Geely Holding Group, can be flagged down on the street and use a meter to calculate fares while London’s 44,000 minicabs must be pre-booked with a set fare and destination.

 Uber says its minicabs arrive in five minutes in central London and it offers numerous incentives, including a free first journey to attract new users and allowing customers to see the driver’s name and photo before they arrive.